vcc-csc212/sp21-archive/_docs/2-about/grading.md

 	- Demonstrate `understanding` in ALL the non-negotiable topics
 	- Demonstrate `competence` in AT LEAST 9 of the non-negotiable topics
 	- Demonstrate `mastery` in AT LEAST 5 of the non-negotiable topics

+If you'd like to receive a + designation (B+/C+/D+) you'll also have to demonstrate some knowledge on the other topics we'll be covering.

 #### To receive a + designation:
 - Option 1: